Keshav-Madhav/live-jinja-renderer/README.md

 - **Save**: Click save icon or three-dot menu
 - **Load**: Click load icon or three-dot menu
 - **Use cases**: API responses, test scenarios, common templates

+### Import/Export Variables
+**NEW**: Share and backup variable configurations with intuitive import/export.

+- **Export to File**: Save variables as formatted JSON files with smart naming
+- **Export to Clipboard**: Copy variables as JSON for quick sharing
+- **Import from Workspace**: Choose from JSON files in your workspace
+- **Import from File Browser**: Load from any JSON file on your system
+- **Import from Active Editor**: Use JSON from currently open file

 ## Examples